-Working Groups have been established to deal with the each of the 7 focus areas, each working group has their respective areas of speciality.
+Working Groups have been established to deal with the each of the 7 focus areas, each working group has their respective areas of specialty.
 The individual members are all experienced and have a very definite interest in research and have vast industry knowledge.
 They operate independently and select projects for funding.
 Their function is to do the detailed work on research needs, project planning, evaluation, monitoring and budgeting as required by the Project Committee.

 Project and Planning Committees and SAPPO’s Portfolio Committee

 Various committees have been formed in an advisory capacity to the RMRDT Trustees and the RMIF Council on R & D spending.
 These committees are representative of the various RMIF voluntary member organisation representatives, as well as of the groupings in the research fraternity (ARC and Universities).

 The committees identify the research required, evaluate and prioritise research project proposals and protocols, consider and approve budgets for individual projects, monitor progress and finally evaluate final reports of research projects.
 Eventually these committees inform the RMRD SA Project Committee (RMRD-PC) which projects should be funded.
 (View a list of R & D projects that have been funded since 1998).
 In addition, SAPPO has an R & D Portfolio Committee which functions parallel to the Planning Committee (R & D) Pork.